getsentry/sentry-docs/src/collections/_documentation/error-reporting/getting-started-verify/csharp.md

-You can easily verify Sentry is capturing unhandled exceptions by raising an exception, for example you can use the following snippet to raise a `DivideByZeroException`:
+You can verify Sentry is capturing unhandled exceptions by raising an exception.
+For example, you can use the following snippet to raise a `DivideByZeroException`:

 ```csharp
 using (SentrySdk.Init("___PUBLIC_DSN___"))